 All the improved engines that were used in the M4 series were testing on the M3 Lee first.
 The improved heavy-duty suspension was developed on the Lee to deal with the added weight of the A57 engine.
 Had they waited for the Sherman design to be ready, none of these things would have been developed first.

 Lee variants: The Combat RV

 M3 Lee: The First Combat Ready American Medium

 This was the first version of the tank and used a riveted hull with the R975 radial engine powering it, the suspension and tracks were very similar to the M2 medium.
 Early production tanks had an M2 75mm instead of the improved M3 gun.
 These tanks had a counterweight mounted on the shorter barrel but still had the stabilizer.
 All Lees had a turret with a 37mm M5 gun.
-The early production version had two, hull mounted, fixed .30 caliber machine guns, another mounted coaxially with the 37mm gun, and another in a small turret mounted on top of the 37mm turret for the commander.
+The early production version had two, hull-mounted, fixed .30 caliber machine guns, another mounted coaxially with the 37mm gun, and another in a small turret mounted on top of the 37mm turret for the commander.
 The fixed hull guns were removed in service and the holes plugged.

 If this version had a major flaw, it would be the riveted armor plates could shed rivets on the inside of the tank and these rivets bounced around like a bullet.
 This was bad for the crew, but, rarely resulted in a knocked out tank.
 A field fix for this was welding the rivets in place on the interior of the tank.
 Most of the M3 Lees produced went to the British.
 4924 produced.

 I’ve read other sources that said the Lee and Grant tanks did not shed rivets and this was a myth.